augustobecker/Libft/README.md

       #include "libft.h"
 If you try to compile your .c files with clang using clang example.c you will get an undefined symbol error for Libft functions.

-You have to tell the file where your library resides and which library it's using:
+You have to tell the file where your library resides:

-    clang example.c -L. -lft
+    clang example.c libft.a

--L takes the path to your library. . in this case

--l takes the name of your library.
-This is the set of characters that come after lib in your library name.

 That's it.
 Now run it using ./a.out